owen6314/Bulls-and-Cows/README.md

 # Bulls-and-Cows
-Assignment of Haskell Programming Language
+Assignment of Haskell Programming Language.
+Run 'stack test' to see results.